Evangelion: 3.0+1.0 Thrice Upon a Time: Development

 A making-of documentary aired on Japanese broadcaster NHK on March 22, 2021, with the crew following production for 1214 days.
 BS Japan also broadcast an extended version of the documentary on April 29, 2021, totaling 100 minutes of runtime, featuring unused footage.
 Amazon Prime Video included the extended version of documentary in its international release of the film in August.
 When production started in 2016, Anno initially intended to not involve himself much in the film, wishing to delegate most of it to his directors, particularly Tsurumaki, generally considered Khara's second-in-command, but as the release date approached with mounting production problems he progressively took more control and took on more tasks directly, also driven by his perfectionism.
 Maeda was also not initially serving as a director, but was brought in the middle of production.
 Kim Morrisy of Anime News Network described it as tumultuous: "There were several occasions shown when he decided that the work he had done at the time was insufficient and would scrap it entirely.
 The [final] D part of the script was eventually completed in early 2019, at the latest possible stage it could have been done to meet the deadline."

 In the documentary, Anno is depicted as frequently late or absent from the studio, or would often stay overnight adjusting individual scenes he was unsatisfied with.
 Part A had been rewritten 40 times due to the difficulty staff had in depicting it, and at one point Anno was so lost on how to resolve the storylines he considered restarting it from scratch after nine months of work.
-Anno told the documentary crew he wouldn't miss working on the franchise and said everything he needed to, but felt finishing his work remained a priority, even at the expense of his well-being.
-He told Ogata later at post-production that he'd indeed miss it.
+Anno told the documentary crew he would not miss working on the franchise and said everything he needed to, but felt finishing his work remained a priority, even at the expense of his well-being.
+He told Ogata later at post-production that he would indeed miss it.
 Hayao Miyazaki described Anno as "one who sheds blood for his films".
 Upon finishing production, Anno preferred to immediately start work on a script for a new production while his staff was watching the first screening together.
 Gainax co-founder Toshio Okada criticized the documentary as "sloppy" and "propaganda" trying to make Anno look better, claiming Anno's live-action approach in fact took inspiration from Hiroyuki Yamaga's work in Royal Space Force: The Wings of Honnêamise instead of being sui generis as the documentary implied, and Anno noted the crew was in fact not present during the highly intense production of Part D for several months, nor did it cover him thanking the staff at the end.